99alexx/Should_I_Fish_README/README.md

 - Create index algoritm
 - Fetch data

+# Deployement
+Verel (Be sure to check so the python script works, if external libraries are installed, include requirements.txt in root)

 (THIS DIAGRAM IS NOT A TRUE REPRESENTATION OF THE PROJECT) It was used early just for me to get my thoughts out on how it could/should/might look like